wadlaw/libtour/README.md

 # Entry Fees

-**There is a £20 entrance fee to be part of the LIB Tour**.
+**There is a £20 entrance fee to be part of the Libtour**.
 This money is used to cover the end of season team prizes.

 > Libtour events are closely tied to official club competitions.
 Once you are a member of the Libtour, if you enter a club competition that is part of the Libtour, you are also entering the Libtour event for that competition.
 Correspondingly, to enter the Libtour event, you will need to enter the club competition.